 “We are going to have outages from Texas to Boston,” said one East Coast market source.
 The market is “way under-appreciating the magnitude of this.”

-Several East Coast refineries have run out of gasoline for immediate delivery as they sent fuel elsewhere.
-Concerns were mounting ahead of the U.S. Labor Day extended weekend.
+Several East Coast refineries have run out of gasoline for immediate delivery as they sent fuel elsewhere, and concerns over shortages ahead of the U.S. Labor Day extended weekend were mounting.

-Reporting by Erwin Seba and Devika Krishna Kumar; Additional reporting by Jarrett Renshaw, Susannah Gonzales, Marianna Parraga, Karolin Schaps, Ron Bousso, Libby George and Seng Li Peng; Writing by David Gaffen and Libby George; Editing by Bernadette Baum, Tom Brown and David Gregorio
+Reporting by Erwin Seba and Devika Krishna Kumar; Additional reporting by Jarrett Renshaw, Susannah Gonzales, Marianna Parraga, Karolin Schaps, Ron Bousso, Libby George and Seng Li Peng; Writing by David Gaffen; Editing by Susan Fenton